Azure/bicep-reps/active/0026-oci-template-links.md

 **CI/CD considerations:**

 - Publishing becomes a build step that requires `Container Registry Repository Writer` on [ABAC-enabled registries](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-rbac-abac-repository-permissions?tabs=azure-portal), or `AcrPush` on non-ABAC registries, in the pipeline's service connection, in addition to its existing deployment permissions.
+- If the pipeline already publishes container images to the same registry, no additional permission configuration is needed: the required role (`Container Registry Repository Writer` or `AcrPush`) is the same one that already grants it push access, since Bicep artifacts use the same registry push/pull model as container images.

 **Authentication expectations:**